ivan-pinto/euro-milhoes-generator/README.md

 ## To test:

--Linux: Run the installer wizard located in releases.
+- Linux: Run the installer wizard located in releases.

 ## Results: